Skip to main content

 • Use a disposable bag in the garbage can.
 Lining the garbage can with a disposable paper or plastic bag makes disposal quick and easy.
 Keep some extra bags stored in the bathroom so you remember to replace the liner.

 Your bathroom is one of the most frequently used rooms in your home, which means it’s usually the first to accumulate dirt and grime.
 Cleaning the bathroom can be a daunting task, particularly if it’s been a while since the last good deep clean.
-By following this step-by-step guide and keeping up with daily cleaning habits, your bathroom can maintain its sparkle every day.
+By following this step-by-step guide and keeping up with daily cleaning habits, your bathroom can maintain its sparkle daily.

 Veronica Sparks